wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	    def __str__(self):
 	        return self.user.username

-In order to provide the necessary HTML markup on-the-fly for this model, we need to implement a Django `ModelForm` class, based upon our `UserProfile` model.
+In order to provide the necessary HTML markup on the fly for this model, we need to implement a Django `ModelForm` class, based upon our `UserProfile` model.
 Looking back to the [chapter detailing Django forms](#chapter-forms), we can implement a `ModelForm` for our `UserProfile` as shown in the example below.
-Unsurprisingly, we call this new class a `UserProfileForm`.
+Perhaps unsurprisingly, we call this new class `UserProfileForm`.

 {lang="python",linenos=off}
 	class UserProfileForm(forms.ModelForm):